locize/blog/source/_posts/next-13-app-dir-i18n.md

 ## A new approach

-In this section you'll see how we can internationalize the new app directory with the use of [i18next](https://www.i18next.com), [react-i18next](https://react.i18next.com) and [i18next-resources-to-backend](https://github.com/i18next/i18next-resources-to-backend).
+In this section, you'll see how we can internationalize the new app directory with the use of [i18next](https://www.i18next.com), [react-i18next](https://react.i18next.com) and [i18next-resources-to-backend](https://github.com/i18next/i18next-resources-to-backend).
 <br />
 `npm install i18next react-i18next i18next-resources-to-backend`